mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

-   * - 8.0.x
-     - Upgrade from |onprem| 8.0.x to the latest available patch version of 8.0 using
-       :ref:`this procedure <upgrade-om-procedure>`.

-       .. seealso

-          :ref:`Ops Manager 8.0 releases <opsmgr-server-8.0>`

-   * - 7.0.x
-     - Upgrade from |onprem| 7.0.x to the latest available patch version of 7.0.
-Then upgrade to the latest available version of 8.0.
-Use :ref:`this procedure <upgrade-om-procedure>` for both upgrades.

-       To learn more, see :ref:`Ops Manager 7.0 release notes <opsmgr-server-7.0>`.

    * - 6.0.x
      - Upgrade from |onprem| 6.0.x to the latest available patch version of 6.0 using